WeblateOrg/weblate/docs/admin/upgrade.rst

 .. versionchanged:: 2.11

-    Since version 2.11, there is reduced support for migrating from older not released versions.
-In case you hit problem in this, please upgrade first to closest released version and then continue in upgrading to latest one.
+    Since version 2.11, there is reduced support for migrating from older non-released versions.
+In case you hit problem in this, please upgrade first to the closest release version and then continue in upgrading to latest one.

 .. versionchanged:: 2.12

-    Since version 2.12 upgrade is not supported for versions prior to 2.2.
+    Since version 2.12, upgrade is not supported for versions prior to 2.2.
 In case you are upgrading from such old version, please upgrade to 2.2 first and then continue in upgrading to current release.